 - Am I putting others down?

-- Can I actually listen when people are speaking?
+- Can I listen when people are speaking?

 - Am I open to criticism?